 If you find details tedious, or if inaccuracies slip into your work despite your good intentions, then this is not the job for you.

 Patent attorneys have to be almost as creative as the inventors they work with.
+They will have an ability to focus on the detail as well as being able to see the bigger picture.
 Are there alternative ways of protecting this technology?
 What will competitors do to avoid our patent?
 Is there another way of interpreting this document?
 How can we get round this legal problem?
 Should I look at this situation from another angle?

 You will have several pieces of work on the go at once, possibly for different clients and in different technical fields.
 Some will be urgent, some not; some large, some small; some complex and others relatively easy.
 New instructions or queries could arrive at any time.
 And all of this work will carry deadlines, whether legal deadlines or commercial ones driven by your clients’ business needs.